bozsahin/cogs542/README.md

 One for Monadic Grammar: TBA

-One for language of thought: TBA
+One for language of thought: <a href="https://github.com/piantado/pychuriso">pychuriso</a>.

 One for mathematics: TBA